Chart Color Schemes

 Population growth drivers in Coopers Plains are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends

-Coopers Plains' population is approximately 6,295 as of November 2025.
-This figure represents an increase of 591 people, a rise of 10.4% from the 2021 Census which reported a population of 5,704.
-The growth is inferred from ABS' estimated resident population of 6,269 in June 2024 and additional validated new addresses since the Census date.
-This results in a population density ratio of 1,437 persons per square kilometer, higher than the average across national locations assessed by AreaSearch.
-Coopers Plains' growth rate of 10.4% since the 2021 census exceeds the national average of 8.9%.
-Population growth was primarily driven by overseas migration contributing approximately 79.4% of overall population gains during recent periods.
+Coopers Plains' population, as of November 2025, is approximately 6,295.
+This figure represents a growth of 591 people since the 2021 Census, which reported a population of 5,704.
+The increase is inferred from the estimated resident population of 6,269 in June 2024 and an additional 27 validated new addresses since the Census date.
+This results in a population density ratio of 1,437 persons per square kilometer, higher than the average seen across national locations assessed by AreaSearch.
+Coopers Plains' growth rate of 10.4% since the 2021 census exceeds both the national average (8.9%) and that of its SA3 area, making it a growth leader in the region.
+Overseas migration contributed approximately 79.4% of overall population gains during recent periods.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered and years post-2032, Queensland State Government's SA2 area projections are used, released in 2023 based on 2021 data.
-However, these state projections do not provide age category splits; thus, AreaSearch applies proportional growth weightings aligned with ABS Greater Capital Region projections for each age cohort.
-Future population trends indicate a significant increase in Coopers Plains' top quartile of national statistical areas, forecasting an expansion by 2,097 persons to reach 8,392 by 2041.
-This would represent a total gain of 32.9% over the 17-year period.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections are adopted, released in 2023 based on 2021 data.
+However, these state projections do not provide age category splits, so AreaSearch applies proportional growth weightings in line with the ABS Greater Capital Region projections for each age cohort, released in 2023 based on 2022 data.
+Future population trends indicate a significant increase in Coopers Plains' top quartile of national statistical areas, with an expected expansion by 2,097 persons to 2041 based on the latest annual ERP population numbers, reflecting a gain of 32.9% over the 17-year period.

 Frequently Asked Questions - Population